 Dr. Tyler Moore, Co-Director

-Dr. Tyler Moore is the Tandy Assistant Professor of Cyber Security and Information Assurance in the Tandy School of Computer Science at the University of Tulsa.
+Dr. Tyler Moore is the Tandy Associate Professor of Cyber Security and Information Assurance in the Tandy School of Computer Science at the University of Tulsa.
 He also directs the Security Economics Lab at TU.
 Tyler was introduced to StopBadware during his time as a postdoctoral fellow at the Center for Research on Computation and Society (CRCS) at Harvard University and a visiting professor at Wellesley College.
 After several years of advising and leading StopBadware research projects, Tyler agreed to assume leadership of the organization.